truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 ### Selecting the Dataset and Organizing Files

-Select TrueNAS SCALE local dataset or create a new one to use as the source or destination.
+Select TrueNAS local dataset or create a new one to use as the source or destination.

 {{< expand "Creating a Dataset" "v" >}}
 {{< include file="/static/includes/CreateDatasetSCALE.md" >}}